Prag8855/aab/content/guides/how-to-get-a-kitagutschein.md

 - [ ] Your work contract (if you want to prove that you need more *Kita* hours than allowed)
 - [ ] A *[[Vollmacht]]* (if one parent applies on behalf of the other parent)

-If you need to translate documents to German, use [Red Tape Translation](/out/red-tape-translation-certified) or [Lingoking](/out/lingoking).
+If your documents are not in German, you might need a [certified translation](/glossary/beglaubigte%20Übersetzung).
+Use [Red Tape Translation](/out/red-tape-translation-certified) or [Lingoking](/out/lingoking).

 **[How to mail a letter](/guides/mail-a-letter)** — from your computer, without a printer